Showing posts with label believe. Show all posts

 “I'm afraid most of us fit the self-description of someone who said he was a mouse studying to be a rat.
 By our best efforts we can rise to a high level of mediocrity -- inadequate, unable.
 Why?
 Simply because we are depending on our effort.
 We are either extroverts, confident that we can do things and therefore frequently falling flat on our face; or we are introverts, so afraid to try anything that we don't even dare show our face.
 It is all because we are looking to ourselves as our resource; our background, our training, our gifts, our talents, our education, etc. It either results in feeling that we have what it takes and can be confident, able, and powerful; or, as we look at ourselves we say, we don't have what it takes and therefore we can't take it and we won't even try.
 So, we become either over-confident and under-equipped, or under-confident and overworked, trying constantly to make up by activity what we lack in results.”

 The specific reason why God wants all Christians to wait is so that no one can boast of their own works that they received His blessing.
-To wait on the Lord is to show the world, your friends, and family members that it is God that did all the works.
+To wait on the Lord is to show the world, your friends, and family members that it is God who did all the work.
 God wants you to testify by doing nothing but wait on Him.
 “Where is boasting then?
 It is excluded.
 By what law?
 Of works?
 No, but by the law of faith,” Romans 3:27

 The Perfect Law of Faith